 Patricia joined Simon & Schuster Canada as Managing Editor in February 2015.
 She previously held editorial positions at Annick Press and HarperCollins Children’s Books and worked in sales at Hachette Book Group Canada.
 She was also a literary agent in Transatlantic Agency’s children’s division.

 Patricia is looking for children’s books, specifically early readers, middle-grade fiction, and young adult fiction.
 For the adult division, she is interested in parenting books.

 Laurie Grassi joined Simon & Schuster Canada in January 2017 as Senior Editor.
 Before that she worked in publishing for over two decades, notably as Books Editor at Chatelaine magazine, where she interviewed Elizabeth Gilbert, David Mitchell, Helen Humphreys, Claire Messud, and David Nicholls, among others, and excerpted such books as Caitlin Moran’s How To Be a Woman, Gillian Flynn’s Gone Girl, and Kate Atkinson’s Life After Life.
 Laurie is delighted by tales that delve into the art and literary worlds, has a taste for unconventional plot structures, and wants to fall for characters—miscreant and otherwise.
-Current authors include Governor General’s Award finalist Maria Mutch, Journey Prize winner Naben Ruthnum (writing as Nathan Ripley), and bestselling author Catherine McKenzie.
+Current authors include Governor General’s Award finalist Maria Mutch, New York Times bestselling author Susanna Kearsley, Journey Prize winner Naben Ruthnum (writing as Nathan Ripley), and bestselling author Catherine McKenzie.

 Laurie actively acquires literary fiction, upmarket commercial novels, memoir, and narrative non-fiction.